 The first thing you want to do is to evaluate what kind of photographic capabilities your camera has.
 Based upon how much or how little your camera can do, you can try one or more methods of capturing images of your finny friends.

 Regardless of what kind of camera you own, simple or complex, you should be completely familiar with the way it works before you start.
 Work with the equipment you already have.
-You can develop some basic tank photography skills even with simple cameras.
+You can develop some basic fish tank photography skills even with simple cameras.

 The typical photo opportunity often presents itself in the form of an attractive community tank located in some room of your house or apartment.
 Let’s assume that this is the case for this article and build from there.